alankritimehra/Emotion-Detection-System/README.md

 A multi-label emotion detection system built using **DistilBERT**, fine-tuned on the **GoEmotions** dataset.
 The application predicts one or more emotions from user input through an interactive Streamlit interface.
 ```
 ---
+A multi-label emotion detection system built using **DistilBERT**, fine-tuned on the **GoEmotions** dataset.
+The application predicts one or more emotions from user input through an interactive Streamlit interface.

 ##  Application Preview